MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/deep-links.md

 ---
 title: Create deep links
-description: Learn how to describe Teams deep links and how to use them in your apps. ms.topic: how-to ms.localizationpriority: high
+description: In this module, learn how to create deep links and how to use and navigate them in your Microsoft Teams apps. ms.topic: how-to ms.localizationpriority: high
 ---